 For public sector alternates Chair Lentz is hopeful that all Board members would be willing to serve as alternates.
 For private sector, Chair Lentz and Peter Bennett will serve as alternates.
-As new Board members are appointed, we'll have the ability to potentially increase the size and composition of the committee.
+As new Board members come on, since there are a number of vacancies, we'll have the ability to potentially increase the size of the committee and potentially look at the composition of the committee.

 The Executive Committee, formerly the Administrative Committee, is standing and acts as the executive committee to the board, helping with administrative matters as needed.
-The composition is largely unchanged except for a replacement for Art Swannack with Councilmember Wick.
+The composition is largely unchanged except for a replacement for Art Swannack with Commissioner Wick.
 The proposed membership:

-- Temple Lentz, Chair - Leonard Barnes
+• Temple Lentz, Chair

+- Leonard Barnes

 - Eric Hansen

-- Councilmember Wick
+- Commissioner Wick

 - Commissioner McCarthy